alprojects1/home-lab/samba/README.md

   - It avoids cluttering the root directory or accidentally overwriting important system files.
   - It makes it easier to delete or archive the source directory once you're done.
   - This method provides a clean and reversible way to manage software compiled from source, which is especially helpful in environments where you might be compiling different versions or multiple software packages.

+##
+> Samba, an open-source software suite, has a unique history tied to its name.
+"Samba" was chosen because it contains the letters "S", "M", and "B" from the SMB (Server Message Block) protocol, which is fundamental to its function.